Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jim: Right.

 John B.: It’s like, “Well, okay, well, that’s not in the Bible.”
-Well, actually it is.
-John in the book of Revelation is taken up into heaven.
-He’s taken in the spirit to a great high mountain.
-And yet he reads the words inscribed on the stones [crosstalk 00:08:51], for the new Jerusalem.
+Well, actually, it is.
+John in the Book of Revelation is taken up into Heaven.
+He’s taken in the spirit to a great high mountain and yet he reads the words inscribed on the stones of the New Jerusalem.

 Jim: Yeah.